replicatedhq/kots/README.md

 ### Known issues

-1. Kots cannot be installed through the CLI.
+1. KOTS cannot be installed through the CLI.
 2. When a manifest yaml file changes, the only supported way to apply it right now is to redeploy the whole pipeline.

 ### Unsupported workflows